 Apache youth in their early teens have been part of the skate team, and they have stayed up until their late 20s.
 Many of the youth on the San Carlos Apache reservation haven’t been out of its boundaries.
 The skate team has allowed them to travel to places across the country.
 Miles said everywhere they go, they film themselves and take photographs.

 “A lot of them have gone on to good jobs, gone on to college, went off to study photography, doing even greater things, in a way, from having the opportunity to work and travel,” Miles said.
 “We’ve traveled all the way to New Jersey, Minnesota, California two or three times.
 I think the team traveling opened up their eyes to all the possibilities of where they can go in their young Native life.”

 According to Partnership With Native Americans, while 60 percent of U.S. students go on to college, only 17 percent of American Indian students continue their education.
 Miles said on his reservation, more and more students are heading to college.

 “One of the typical [challenges] of going to college for Native kids is geography and close family ties,” Miles said. “ It’s tough for them to move away because families are close.
 They do enter into a different world, so to speak, so there’s a little bit of the culture shock for some Native kids.”

 Now, Miles’ son, Douglas Jr., is taking on the responsibility of managing the team.
-Despite obstacles that they have faced throughout their 15 years of operation, the racial climate in the U.S. and more obstacles to come, Apache Skateboards is not deterred.
+Despite obstacles that they have faced throughout their nearly two decades of operation, the racial climate in the U.S. and more obstacles to come, Apache Skateboards is not deterred.

 “Because of institutional racism, people don’t want to see the body of work we’ve created in 15 years,” Miles said.
 “It doesn’t stop us or slow us down.
 We keep skating.
 I keep painting.
 How we put that to work [is how we] empower people in our own communities.”